Xuming8812/3D-Simulator-of-Solar-System/REPORT.md

 ### Major Accomplishments
 - Reasonable and logical class hierarchy design
 - An reasonable and concise GUI
+- 3D display of the system.
 - Interaction using mouse
   - Zoom in/out with mouse wheel.
   - Double click to switch the view horizontally and vertically
   - Click on background, adjust view with left button.
-  - Click on abstronomical object, drag it along trajectory with left button.
+  - Click on astronomical object, drag it along trajectory with left button.
-- 3D display of the system.
 - Highlight the selected astronomical object with introduction and hide the others.
 - Customize date and time to switch to corresponding status
-- Customize time speed to fast foward/rewind the simulation
+- Customize time speed to fast forward/rewind the simulation
 - Customize parameter of selected astronomical object and verify the input.
 ### Results of effort